ericrasmussen/chromaticleaves/posts/holst-the-planets.markdown

 Background Noise.

-As I'm the only current member, having founded the organization approximately four and a half minutes ago, I can only say that I one day to hope to offer t-shirts of Listz's piano catching fire as he blazes through Mephisto, Paganini with devil horns rocking his violin to an astonished audience, and bumper stickers that say “Bach Rocks Your Organ”*.
+As I'm the only current member, having founded the organization approximately four and a half minutes ago, I can only say that I one day hope to offer t-shirts of Listz's piano catching fire as he blazes through Mephisto, Paganini with devil horns rocking his violin to an astonished audience, and bumper stickers that say “Bach Rocks Your Organ”*.